 Aims, Ambitions and Vision

-To be the leading independent provider of cancer support services in our area and to be known to all new patients diagnosed with cancer, in order that they and their family get the support they need.
+To be the leading independent provider of cancer support services in our area and to be known to all new patients diagnosed with cancer, in order that they and their families get the support they need.

 To provide support groups, complementary therapies, counselling and other therapeutic activities, within a caring friendly environment, which helps anyone affected by cancer cope with their situation.